Whole Wheat Hamburger Buns

 In a small saucepan, combine milk, water, butter, honey, and salt:

-Remove the pot from the heat, and let it cool down to 110F, which will take about 10 minutes.
+Remove the pot from the heat, and let the melted butter milk mixture cool down at room temperature to 110F, which will take about 10 minutes.

 Combine the Dry Ingredients

-In the bowl of a stand mixer, combine all-purpose flour, whole wheat flour, and yeast:
+In the bowl of a stand mixer, combine all-purpose flour, whole wheat flour, and instant yeast (aka rapid rise yeast).

 Whisk that together to distribute everything evenly.